 I've been working entirely from home for the past nine years.
 Initially as a self-employed person later as a part-time employee.
 Personally, I couldn't go back to an office.
 At the same time, I understand the challenges of remote work or temporary home office.
 This article looks at working from home from the perspective of employees, agencies and companies.

-For Torben and Johannes from RAIDBOXES this wasn't an issue even though they are also well aware of the challenges of remote work.
-More on this later.
-There are several reasons why employees and companies choose to work from home:
+For Torben and Johannes from RAIDBOXES , none of this was a problem, although they too are definitely aware of the challenges of remote working.
+More on that later.
+There are several reasons why employees and companies choose the home office as their workplace: